 From 1879 - 1899: The Story And History Of The Zulus And the Africans Of South Africa

 If one were to read up on the story and history of the Zulus and the other South African groups of South Africa before Shaka and during his rule, assassination and the rulers and the Zulus that followed afterwards, it is true that there remained a lot of animosity that was a carryover of that time-period, to the 20 years, leading up to the Anglo-Boer War.

-Professor Clarke's lecture on the Zulus give the Hub another historical perspectives and dimension.
+Professor Clarke's lecture on the Zulus gives the Hub another historical perspectives and dimension.
 I think the reader should listen to it all.
-This part of the Hug approaches and broaches the history of the Zulu people, post-Shaka's death, and tries to paint an empirical perspective about the events of the 20 years from 1879 to 1899, into some proper African-centered perspectives.
+This is part of the of a broad approach and broaches the history of the Zulu people, post-Shaka's death, and tries to paint an empirical perspective about the events of the 20 years from 1879 to 1899, into some proper African-centered perspectives.

 Shaka's Unification Of The Zulus In Retrospect

 The people, then known as the Zulu people, were not such a big national phenomenon we know then=m as today.
 They were a small clan, under Senzangakhona, and were in constant battle with the Ndwandwe of Zwide, and finally they chases Matiwane of the ema-Ngwaneni who subsequently fled from Shaka and got entangled with the Amahlubi, south of the state of Natal, in the Eastern Cape.
 These also had a domino effect on the Basotho, Batlokwa and other nations in the regions, including the Xhosas, which created a massive sense of loss, revenge, and a very devastating social destruction that became known as as the Difaqane(Sotho) the Mfecane(Zulu) ~ (Scatterings)